ktaylor63/southeast/site/content/news/service-completes-status-review-of-the-bay-skipper-butterfly.md

 The bay skipper is a small, dusky-orange-and-brown butterfly found only in marshes along the Gulf Coastal Plain.
 When the Service initiated the status survey, only two populations were historically known, one in Hancock County, Mississippi, and one in Chambers and Jefferson counties, Texas.
 Threats identified in the petition included vulnerability to extreme weather events, potential sea-level rise, small population size and limited distribution, plus vulnerability of localized populations to pesticide use.

-Although the 12-month finding concludes that listing the bay skipper as endangered or threatened under the ESA is not warranted at this time, the Service requests that any new information concerning the status of, or threats to, the bay skipper be sent to the Mississippi Ecological Services Field Office, 6578 Dogwood View Parkway, Jackson, MS 39213\.
+Although the 12-month finding concludes that listing the bay skipper as endangered or threatened under the ESA is not warranted at this time, the Service requests that any new information concerning the status of, or threats to, the bay skipper be sent to the Mississippi Ecological Services Field Office, 6578 Dogwood View Parkway, Jackson, MS 39213.
 New information will help monitor the bay skipper and encourage its conservation.

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs